ilpropheta/ilpropheta.github.io/README.md

 I'm used to organizing events, meetups and other activities. <br/>
 In addition to my community activities ([Italian C++ Community](http://italiancpp.org/), [Coding Gym](http://coding-gym.org) and [ML Modena](https://mlmodena.it)), I'm happy to help other user groups.
 For example, I am a regular "worker" of [ConoscereLinux](http://conoscerelinux.org).

+Every meetup and event I have organized was **totally free to attend**.

 ## 2021